See and Do in Delhi

 Recommended sightseeing in Delhi

 A fine example of Mughal architecture, Humayun’s Tomb is reminiscent of the Taj Mahal and houses the remains of Humayun, the second Mughal emperor.
-The grounds are also worth a visit as they include monuments such as the Tomb of Isa Khan.
+The grounds are also worth a visit as they include additional monuments such as the Tomb of Isa Khan Niyazi.

-This modern, interactive museum features a rich collection of original relics, books, journals, art pieces and memorabilia closely connected with Mahatma Gandhi and the Indian Freedom Struggle.
+This fascinating museum features a rich collection of original relics, books, journals, art pieces and memorabilia closely connected with Mahatma Gandhi.
+Included are personal items ranging from Ghandi's walking stick to his urn and the bullet that killed him.

 National Gallery of Modern Art

-For art lovers, a museum that features works from the 1850s and onwards.
-An impressive permanent collection, as well as a number of temporary exhibitions on show.
+Perfect for art lovers, this museum that features artworks from the 1850s onwards.
+It is home to an impressive permanent collection of 14,000 works as well as a number of temporary exhibits on show.